 Validators elected to participate in zkSync block production will have to post a significant security bond to the zkSync smart contract on the mainnet.
 A consensus run by the validators provides a subsecond confirmation to the user that their transaction will be included in the next zkSync block, signed by a supermajority of ⅔ of the consensus participants (weighted by stake).

 If a new zkSync block is produced and submitted to the mainchain, it cannot be reverted.
 However, if it doesn’t contain the promised transaction, the security bond of the intersection of the signers of the original receipt and the signers of the new blocks will be slashed.
 This intersection is guaranteed to have more than ⅓ of the stake.
-This guarantees that at least ⅓ of the security bond is slashable and that only malicious users will be punished.
+This guarantees that at least ⅓ of the security bond can be slashed and that only malicious users will be punished.

 A portion of the slashed funds will be used to compensate the tx recipient.
 The rest will be burned.

 # Congested mainnet

 Periodically, extraordinary events lead to very high levels of congestion on the Ethereum network (notable examples are Cryptokitties crisis or the Shanghai DOS attack).
-During such peak load times, gas prices skyrocket and it might become prohibitively expensive to move crypto assets, rendering some services inoperational or preventing arbitrage opportunities.
+During such peak load times, gas prices skyrocket and it might become prohibitively expensive to move crypto assets, rendering some services inoperative or preventing arbitrage opportunities.

-Moreover, some systems can generally fail in the extreme circumstances, leading to cascading failures (the recent DeFi Black Thursday is an excellent example).
+Moreover, some systems can generally fail in extreme circumstances, leading to cascading failures (the recent DeFi Black Thursday is an excellent example).
 This is especially worrisome for fraud-proof-based scaling solutions (payment channels, optimistic rollups), because there is a risk that their automated security bots won't be able to get their fraud-proof transactions mined in case of an attack during high-congestion, thus jeopardizing the security of all assets under the control of such systems.
 What makes the problem for these systems worse, you can never know until the situation occurs (just like it happened for Maker's liquidation bot).

 In contrast, zkSync is positioned exceptionally well to thrive in a high-congestion environment.